-Welcome to the Department of Public Health at Grand Valley State University.
+Welcome to the School of Interdisciplinary Health's Public Health program at Grand Valley State University.
 Public Health professionals promote good health and prevent disease within communities.
 Grand Valley prepares students through our new and emerging programs, and uses collaborative partnerships to meet diverse community health needs through educating future leaders, and promoting social justice and excellence in practice.

-Welcome to the Department of Public Health.
+Welcome to Public Health, now within the new School of Interdisciplinary Health.
 We offer new and emerging programs at GVSU that will continue to expand in the coming years.